mdn/browser-compat-data/schemas/browsers-schema.md

 ### `name`

-The `name` string is an optional property which should use the browser brand name and avoid English words if possible, for example `"Firefox"`, `"Firefox Android"`, `"Safari"`, `"iOS Safari"`, etc.
+The `name` string is a required property which should use the browser brand name and avoid English words if possible, for example `"Firefox"`, `"Firefox Android"`, `"Safari"`, `"iOS Safari"`, etc.

+### `status_url`

+The `status_url` string is an optional property that links to the browser's official feature tracking page, for example `https://platform-status.mozilla.org` for Firefox.

 ### Release objects
 The release objects consist of the following properties: